uzbl/uzbl/README.md

     passed the URI, suggested filename, content type, and total size as arguments.
 If a destination is known, it is passed as well.
 The result is used as the final destination.
 If it is empty, the download is cancelled.
+  - NOTE: Do *not* use `request` in WebKit1 as this is called synchronously and will just pause `uzbl-core` until the `request` timeout occurs.
 * `mime_handler` (command) (no default) (WebKit1 only)
   - The command to use when determining what to do with content based on its mime type.
 It is passed the mime type and disposition as arguments.